Hello23-Ygopro/ygopro-do/README.md

 <details>
 <summary>Card Search</summary>

-You can search for the following specific card information in YGOPro.
-(Note: Select `All` in the `Type` tab to be able to filter Victory, Curse, and Reaction cards.)
+You can search for the following specific card information in YGOPro: (Note: Select `All` in the `Type` tab to be able to filter Victory, Curse, and Reaction cards.)
 - Card Type: Use the `Type` tab
 - Cost: Use the `Cost` tab
-- You can also search for cards whose abilities have been modified for YGOPro by typing `YGOPro`.
 </details>